 You should review your credit report once a year.
 In fact, federal law requires the three big reporting bureaus, Equifax, Experian and Transunion, to provide consumers with a free credit report every year.
 You can get it at annualcreditreport.com.

 Compare the three reports, make sure they match and there aren’t any big surprises.
 If you find an error, you should notify both the creditor and the credit reporting company in writing.

 8. Is my estate plan what I want it to be?

 It might sound a bit morbid, but you should have a plan for your finances after you die.
 Marriage, divorce and having kids will all probably have an effect on your estate plan.
 Bare minimum, you should have a will and make sure that it accounts for your wishes.
 Make sure you’ve designated an executor of the will.

 Now is also a good time to make any changes to your beneficiaries on life insurance and other accounts.

-If you feel confident about all 8 things, your financial house is in pretty good shape.
+If you feel confident about all eight things, your financial house is in pretty good shape.
 Need some help?
-Stop by any IHMVCU branch for a free financial checkup.
+Stop by any IHMVCU location for a free financial checkup.